NeutrinoProject/TestRunner/README.md

 ## TODO
  - [ ] support standart output of Google Test binaries
   - [x] parse test output
-  - [ ] show test results in gui
+  - [ ] show test results in gui as they appear
- - [ ] show test results as they appear
+  - [ ] show test output per test
  - [ ] show states for test: Queued, Running, Failed, Ok
  - [ ] show overall result
  - [ ] implement an option to stop the process
  - [ ] implement an option to rerun failed tests

  - [ ] check the program on Windows

+## Optional
+ - [ ] implement an option to run selected tests
+ - [ ] show test cases in gui as a tree

 ## Known Issues